yannickmoy/VerifyThis2023/README.md

 ## Challenge 2

-To see the starting solution to challenge 2 in SPARK, go to subdirectory `challenge2/spark`.
+To see the solution in SPARK, go to subdirectory `challenge2/spark`.
 The lemmas for correctly instantiating a formal unbounded hash set were proved on the redefined equality.
-The only procedure that requires termination proof is `Mk_Not`, which is proved with a structural subprogram variant.
-In order to not exceed the bounds of the hashed map, preconditions are needed on all procedures, but not stated for `Mk_Not`.
+The only procedure that requires termination proof is `Mk_Not`, for which the structural subprogram variant is justified on the two recursive calls, as they are made on copied of the fields `Left` and `Right`.
+It is assumed that there is enough memory to always allocate more nodes.

-Unfortunately, we hit an internal error when instantiating the container that could not be worked around.
+We hit an internal error when instantiating the container with `Node_Acc`.
+The workaround was to use a wrapper record `Node_Wrap` as element of the hashed set.

 To see the solution in Why3, go to subdirectory `challenge2/why3`.
 The main solution in in the `challenge2.mlw` with hash-consing primitive partially